-Flaccidity after stroke occurs in the early days of stroke rehabilitation.
-It refers to a complete lack of voluntary movement caused by damage to the neural pathways in the brain.
+Flaccidity after stroke is a common secondary effect and is often present in the early days of stroke rehabilitation.
+Flaccidity refers to a complete lack of voluntary movement in a limb and is caused by damage to the neural pathways between the brain and muscles.

 What is Flaccidity After Stroke?

-After a stroke, the neural connections between the brain and the muscles can be compromised.
-In severe cases, the messages that the brain normally sends to the muscles can no longer get through, leaving the muscles effectively paralyzed.
+More specifically, when a stroke causes damage in areas of the brain responsible for voluntary (intentional) movement, signals between the brain and muscles are interrupted.
+Therefore, the messages the brain normally sends to the muscles can no longer get through, leaving the muscles effectively paralyzed.

 Hypotonia and Flaccidity

 Hypotonia refers to low muscle tone that can occur because of an injury to the brain, such as a stroke.
 Muscles that are functioning normally will have a small amount of contraction even when they’re relaxed, which helps maintain muscle tone and good positioning.
 This constant tension does not occur with hypotonia, however, and leads to decreased muscle tone overall.

 Low muscle tone often co-exists with muscle weakness and numbness, increasing a person’s risk of injury to the affected body parts.
 This is why early intervention is important to help kickstart the recovery process before hypotonia worsens or flaccidity leads to additional complications.